Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Passive Learning

 Figure~\ref{fig:long-SCC-path} shows the $2$-transitions of the minimal "history-deterministic" co-Büchi automaton for $L$.
 The language has only one $\siml$-class and thus the automaton contains all possible $1$-transitions.
 Note that all the components have the same structure: the left-most component does not have self-loops because $\S_{<0}$ is empty; and the edge label $a_{k+1}$ on the transition from $q_k^1$ to $q_k^0$ corresponds to the only letter from $\S_{>k}$.
-We will see that there are words making the automaton behave as a counter counting up to $2^k$.
+There are words making the automaton behave as a counter counting up to $2^k$, as explained in the following.
 Letter $a_i$ sets the $i$-th component to $q_i^1$, all components $i'<i$ to $q_{i'}^0$, and leaves all other components (with larger index) unchanged.
 So letter $a_i$ is responsible for setting bit $i$ to $1$, all bits for $j<i$ to $0$, while leaving all other bits unchanged.
 The condition defining the language says that there is a bit $i$ such that from some point onwards the actions on this bit alternate (setting to $1$ and to $0$).